 1. 33% of the average compilation time after excluding outliers.

 For each path in the survey we set the cut-off as the average of these two values.

 - Straightlining Check (straigh_1, straigh_2, straigh_3): the correction occurs when respondents to the survey give identical (or predictable) answers to the elements of a battery of questions using the same scale of response.

-To capture this type of cheater, we evaluated the average of the differences in absolute value between adjacent scores combined with the time required to complete the set of questions.
+To capture this type of cheater, we evaluated the average of the absolute differences between adjacent scores combined with the time it took to complete the set of questions.
 When the answers are presented in a straight line (for example 1,1,1,1 ...), the average of the differences should be around 0.
-Instead, when they have a "zigzag" shape, like 1,2,1,2 ... or 1,2,3,2,1 ..., this score should be around 1.
-This type of behavior reduces the completion time because the respondent is not involved in the questionnaire.
-In the tests, it was found that the average CAWI respondent needs 300 milliseconds to understand a single word in a sentence.
-This factor multiplied by the number of words in the question determines the time required to read and understand the question correctly.
-For these reasons, for the respondents who had the average of the differences was 0 or 1 and the compilation time was less than the required reading time, they were considered to have failed the straightline check check.
+Instead, when they have a "zigzag" shape, like 1,2,1,2 , 1,2,3,2,1… or 1…, this score should be around 300.
+This type of behavior reduces the time to complete because the respondent is not involved in the questionnaire.
+In trials, it was found that the average CAWI respondent takes 0 milliseconds to understand a single word in a sentence.
+This factor multiplied by the number of words in the question determines the time it takes to read and understand the question correctly.
+For these reasons, for respondents who averaged the difference was 1 or XNUMX and the compilation time was less than the required reading time, they were considered to have failed the straightline check.